Online Business Administration Associate Degree

 Science and Technology- Laboratory Course 1.5 SCI201This course analyzes the interrelationships between the natural environment and human activities.
 In this course, students are taught about the preservation and conservation of natural resources and the resilience of the natural environment with respect to the carrying capacity of the earth.
 Furthermore, students will explore topics related to environmental ethics and apply principles of sustainability to issues impacting natural resources and biodiversity.
 Finally, this course will teach a holistic approach in learning about environmental problems and rehabilitation through individual and group behavioral changes and environmental regulations.
 Environmental Science and Sustainability 4.5 SCI203This course is designed to be a hands-on learning experience that complements the Environmental Science and Sustainability Course.
 Labs include both problem-based activities and critical-thinking projects and are designed to help students develop an understanding of and appreciation for the complex issues that comprise the field of Environmental Science and Sustainability.
 Environmental Science and Sustainability - Laboratory Course 1.5 UNIV104UNIV104 is designed to provide students with a foundation for success in CTU’s undergraduate academic environment.
 This course introduces effective academic strategies and resources integrating them with career planning methods that can be leveraged to pursue future academic and professional goals.
 Academic and Career Success 4.5 or HUMNELE Humanities Elective 4.5 Total Credit Hours: 57

 Course Title Course Description Credit Hours ACCT201This course introduces accounting concepts.
 Emphasis is on understanding, summarizing, , and interpreting financial information.
 Upon successful completion, students should be able to recognize and use financial statements, understand the role of financial information in decision‐making, and discuss ethical considerations specific to accounting.
 Accounting I 4 FIN205This course examines issues pertaining to basic personal and professional financial strategies.
 Students examine the components of managing money effectively, constructing a personal budget, making financial goals, saving, and investing.
 Finance Literacy in Today’s World 4 HRMT215This course examines the role and function of the Human Resource Department in the organization and provides an overview of human resource management activities covering the essential employment and managerial tasks required.
 Topics include, but are not limited to job analysis, performance management, staffing, career development, and diversity and labor relations.
-Management of Human Resources 4 IT254This course is designed to introduce the basic computer spreadsheet application skills, with an emphasis on essential design, format, functions, and formulas of spreadsheet operations in solving real-world problems.
-Electronic spreadsheets are used in a variety of business calculations to analyze, graph, and manage data.
-Applications of spreadsheets can be used to generate reports to maintain large amounts of data, make accurate calculations, and accelerate repetitive tasks.
+Management of Human Resources 4 IT254This course introduces students to spreadsheet applications.
+There is an emphasis on the design, format, functions, and formulas of spreadsheet operations in solving real-world problems.
+Special attention is paid to data literacy skills, including using spreadsheets to read, interpret, organize, and present data.
 Spreadsheet Applications 4 MGM255This course introduces the student to business management structures.
 It covers how the structures can act as a competitive advantage.
 Emphasis is on how the organization's management structure and leadership styles can impact businesses and how an organization must adapt or respond to the changes.
 Management Fundamentals 4 MGMT235This course focuses on tools for understanding the principles underlying the legal environment of business.
 The course identifies the current legal rules and regulations affecting businesses and students will study new developments and trends that may greatly affect future transactions.
 This course also includes a component dealing with the legal aspects of intellectual property, especially as it relates to e‐business.
 Business Law I 4 MGMT295This course is the capstone course for associate business students and is designed to help build student awareness in current and relevant business events within the global environment.
 Students apply concepts they have learned throughout the associate business program to current events and relevant business practices with international engagement.
 Associate Capstone: General Business Applications in a Global Environment 4 MKTG225This course examines the basic concepts of marketing.
 Students explore various aspects of the analysis of the marketing process.
 This includes learning about creating, communicating, and delivering value to customers.
 Students examine the fundamentals of marketing, then progress to the application of those fundamentals within an organization and the contemporary market environment.
 Introduction to Marketing 4 UNIV201

 This course is designed to provide the knowledge and application of effective career management strategies for career development and transition; through student self-assessment and research into potential career fields.
 Students pursue the knowledge and skills to identify and communicate themselves as a brand.